kubernetes-retired/external-storage/docs/deployment.md

 * `root-squash` - If the provisioner will squash root users by adding the NFS Ganesha root_id_squash or kernel root_squash option to each export.
 Default false.
 * `enable-xfs-quota` - If the provisioner will set xfs quotas for each volume it provisions.
 Requires that the directory it creates volumes in ('/export') is xfs mounted with option prjquota/pquota, and that it has the privilege to run xfs_quota.
 Default false.
 * `failed-retry-threshold` - If the number of retries on provisioning failure need to be limited to a set number of attempts.
 Default 10
+* `server-hostname` - The hostname for the NFS server to export from.
+Only applicable when running out-of-cluster i.e. it can only be set if either master or kubeconfig are set.
+If unset, the first IP output by `hostname -i` is used.